 Okay maybe it’s more nuanced than that.
 Maybe?

 I have no energy for lecturing the former on how to draw the boundary on fetishising or looking respectfully.
-Or on the line between excessive consumerism and supporting the artist.
-But, there is something to say about the relationship between these two sets of fans.
-Why K-pop is sometimes considered a guilty pleasure.
-Despite sharing patterns of consumption, one keeps the shrine to their bias hidden and the other wears it on their sleeve, their phone, their bedroom wall.
+Or, on the line between excessive consumerism and supporting the artist.
+But, there is something to say about the relationship between these two sets of fans - why K-pop is sometimes considered a guilty pleasure.
+Despite sharing patterns of consumption, one keeps the shrine to their bias hidden and the other wears it on their sleeve, their phone, and their bedroom wall.

 Like every fandom, there are people who don’t know when to stop.
 This reinforces a dynamic where people interested in something want to avoid being grouped in with those who are too interested in something.
 Hence, the fewer Koreaboos we have, the more confident the rest of us can be about enjoying some BTS.
 For the time being, why let them stop you?